EricJamesCrow/E-PhysAnalyzer/README_UPDATED.md

 While viewing the dataset in Clampfit, save the data set as an .atf file and save it to the directory of your choice.
 ## 3. Using the Program
 #### 1. Left side of program
-- Begin by selecting files using the folder button in the top left of the screem, which should bring up your native file browser.
+- Begin by selecting files using the folder button in the top left of the screen, which should bring up your native file browser.
 - From there you can navigate to the directory containing the file(s) you would like to analyze and select one or multiple files.
 NOTE: The program will automatically save the results into the input file(s) directory.
 If you want to use a custom output directory, go to Settings -> General then turn on Custom Output Directory.
 From there you will be prompted to select a directory to save your files.
 - Once files are selected, the file display box will populate with the file name and text entry boxes for: Drug Name, Trace Number, and Excluded Traces
-    - Drug Name: Enter the name of the drug used in the experiment, this will be displated in the x-axis as well as the data files.
+    - Drug Name: Enter the name of the drug used in the experiment, this will be displayed in the x-axis as well as the data files.
     - Trace Number: Enter the trace number in which the drug was added, this becomes the time point where the baseline and time relative to the drug addition is calculated.
     - Excluded Traces: These are traces where there may have been user error or bad reads which you may want to exclude from your analysis, these will also be removed from the standard deviation, baseline average, and minute averaged calculations.
 - Once all the data is entered, press the run arrow, which is next to the file selection button.
 This will bring up a circular progress bar that will update as each file is processed.